MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 ##### 5. Layering

 - What is a Layer?
-  - In the context of computer security, a layer is a separate level that must be conquered by an attacker to breach the system.
+  - In the context of computer security, a `layer` is a separate level that must be conquered by an attacker to breach a system.
   - Layering slows down an attacker.
-The attacker needs to conquer each layer needs before moving to the next.
+The attacker needs to conquer each layer before moving on to the next.

 - Examples
   - A moat is an outer layer that protects a castle.
 The next layer that an intruder has to go through is the high walls.
 All of this has to be done by the intruder while avoiding the watchful guards.
 Finally, the intruder needs to scale the inner walls before getting to the king's treasure.
   - Firewall, intrusion detection systems, internal encryption, access control and personnel controls are examples of layers typically employed to protect enterprise data and programs.

 - Implications
-  - Multiple independent layers require separate management and integration to derive full benefits.
+  - Multiple independent layers require separate management and integration to get the full benefits of layered protection.

 - Related principles